 - technical equipment, material expenses, repair work, construction, monuments or similar;

 - administrative expenses or salaries which are not directly related to the execution of the project;

 - secondary, higher education or other studies covered by a general study grant;

 - exchange studies, internship or student exchange;

 Please download the application guidelines for general grants. (only in Finnish)

 Please see also previously awarded grants under “Awarded Grants”.

 Payment of grants

-The grantee submits a written requisition for payment to the secretariat.
+The grantee submits an electronic requisition form via the application system.
 The grant is to be used within the time period stated in the Board’s decision and a possible extension or an amendment in usage must be applied for in writing.

 Apply for a grant here.